Setting expectations for academic integrity

-Academic integrity ensures that students approach their learning and complete assessments with transparency, honesty, and responsibility.
+Academic integrity ensures that students approach their learning and complete assessments with transparency, honesty and responsibility.
 When students engage in academic misconduct, they obtain an unfair advantage over their classmates and, even more importantly, deny themselves the opportunity to engage in learning more fully and meaningfully.

-Since the emergence of online education, it has been commonly assumed that students are more likely to cheat these courses than they do in face-to-face courses.
+Since the emergence of online education, it has been commonly assumed that students are more likely to cheat in these courses than they do in face-to-face courses.
 Although the research has been inconclusive so far whether this is the case, there is "a consistent concern that online education is more cheatable than learning in real life" (Harrison et al., 2022, 169).

 Campus academic policies